 In order to know whether you can do your job (or any other work in the economy), the Long Term Disability (LTD) insurance company needs to know what you are still able to do (your “functional capacity”), after considering the effects of your disability (“residual”).
-For example, if you can still sit and type for extended periods of time, but you cannot stand or walk more than two hours total in an eight hour day, your residual functional capacity is such that you may be able to perform sedentary work but not light, medium or heavy duty work.
+For example, if you can still sit and type for extended periods of time, but you cannot stand or walk more than two hours total in an eight hour day, your residual functional capacity is such that you may be able to perform sedentary work but not light, medium or heavy-duty work.

-What Is Your Residual Functional Capacity (RFC)?
+How is Your Residual Functional Capacity (RFC) Determined?

 To learn what your residual capabilities are, the insurance company may ask for you to take an Attending Physician’s Statement (APS) form to your doctor (this form is also known as a Residual Functional Capacity form).
 If the insurance company claims handler does not believe the APS is sufficient (for example, if the doctor’s responses on the form are totally inconsistent with the medical records in the claim), the adjuster may schedule you an appointment to attend an “Independent Medical Examination” by a doctor hired by the insurance company.
 This doctor will then perform an RFC (residual functional capacity) assessment for your claim.
 The examiner will determine what level of exertion you are capable of performing, and what restrictions you have that may limit the jobs you can do.
 The medical examiner may also review your medical records and your doctor’s notes about your functional abilities and restrictions to come up with your RFC.
 (For more information about RFC forms, see our article on the RFC form.)

 What Level of Activity Are You Capable Of Performing?